ezhilezhil/jenkins-pipline/README.md

   7. Upload to Artifactory
   8. Smoke Test

-- Responsive Design**: Adapts seamlessly across devices and screen sizes.
+- Responsive Design: Adapts seamlessly across devices and screen sizes.
 - Buy Me a Coffee Button: Support the developer directly from the website.
-- Footer Information**: Highlights the developer's name.
+- Footer Information: Highlights the developer's name.

 # Website Structure

-- Video Player**: Dynamically plays the video corresponding to each stage.
+- Video Player: Dynamically plays the video corresponding to each stage.
-- Pipeline Links**: Clickable links for each Jenkins stage.
+- Pipeline Links: Clickable links for each Jenkins stage.
-- Footer**: Includes developer credit and a donation button.
+- Footer: Includes developer credit and a donation button.

 # How to Use